You are here:

 Family Law cases include divorce, separation, child custody, and modification cases involving child custody, parenting time, and child support.
 There is generally a fee for filing these types of cases.

 Mediation is an opportunity for the parties to settle custody and parenting time issues out of court instead of going to trial and asking a judge to make these decisions.
 The mediator is a neutral person who helps guide settlement discussions, provides information, and writes down agreements.
 There is no fee for court-ordered mediation.

 Arbitration is mandatory in domestic relations cases in which the only contested issue is the division or other disposition of property.
 Parties must compensate the arbitrator and pay reasonable expenses of arbitration.
-Unless otherwise agreed by the parties or extraordinary conditions justify a different fee, the maximum arbitration fee for a two-party case is $400.
 Parties may agree to use mediation instead of arbitration.

 See our Arbitration document for more information

 The court requires parents to complete a parent education class in all family law cases involving child custody or parenting time.

 We have three approved online options for you to choose from.
 If there are multiple classes available, take the 4-hour class.

 You must file a certification of completion with the court..

 Approved Online Parent Education Classes:

 Child support is money regularly paid by a parent to help support a child.
 The court can order child support to be paid.
 Oregon has guidelines for calculating support.
 Your attorney or the Family Resource Center can provide help with child support calculations.